 The recent announcement that Docker was acquired by Mirantis, a lesser-known enterprise cloud solutions vendor, caught many by surprise.
 Containerization made a splash in the IT world when it first came out and instantly became the next big thing.
 But that was bound to happen with the potential this new technology had.
 Docker was the poster-child of containerization and became a favorite of any enterprise that wanted to change things around and explore what containers had to offer.

 With containers, you didn’t have to spend a huge amount of time, money, and resources to run various virtual machines to maintain different components or environments for your applications.
 Docker brought with it a new age of development and deployment.
 Docker containers are platform-agnostic, making them appealing to several organizations that relied on various platforms to host their applications.
 Docker helped in growing the adoption of microservices.
 Docker also provided way more efficient pipelines and easier testing and deployment.
-With Docker, enterprises could easily migrate to the However, the news that Mirantis had acquired Docker made waves as many were left shocked to see a company that had so much potential was bought out.
+With Docker, enterprises could easily migrate to the cloud, making it an ideal tool for organizations that wanted to make that move.
+However, the news that Mirantis had acquired Docker made waves as many were left shocked to see a company that had so much potential was bought out.
 Although for a few others, it was just an inevitability.
 Let’s look at what led to this acquisition and what is in the cards for both companies now.

 What happened to the blue whale?